garrett-ordner/Python-Projects/README.md

 # Python-Projects
-Repository for small python projects.
+Repository for small python projects, either original or recreated from learning resources.